ethcatherders/EIPIP/All EIPIP Meetings/Meeting 052.md

 ----
 ## ACTION ITEMS

-**ACTION 52.1**: Pooja to review current list of admins with issue delete permissions and add/remove as needed **ACTION 52.2**: Pooja to start including number of EIPs waiting to be merged as well as a breakdown by category in EIP Insight stats
+* ACTION 52.1: Pooja to review current list of admins with issue delete permissions and add/remove as needed
+* ACTION 52.2: Pooja to start including number of EIPs waiting to be merged as well as a breakdown by category in EIP Insight stats
-**ACTION 52.3**: Sam to draft a proposal for removing Core EIPs from the standard process to optimize for Core Dev usage **ACTION 52.4**: Discuss streamlining / automating EIP content, especially for Core EIPs
+* ACTION 52.3: Sam to draft a proposal for removing Core EIPs from the standard process to optimize for Core Dev usage
+* ACTION 52.4: Discuss streamlining / automating EIP content, especially for Core EIPs

 ---
 ## AGENDA ##